-A CRM at its core is a customer relationship management software, an application that helps you manage and track relationships with your leads, customers, and partners.
+A CRM is a customer relationship management software—an application that helps you manage and track relationships with your leads, customers, and partners.
 A sales management CRM would focus on helping you manage sales leads and move them from point A to point B in your funnel.
-A customer/lead management process uses complex systems, and the complexity increases as you grow.
-In a data-driven framework, there are different aspects to management that the CRM can’t fulfill at its core, and this is where CRM modules come in.
+On the other hand, a customer or lead management software uses complex systems to organize, track, and manage client data for efficient communication and follow-ups .
+In a data-driven framework, there are different aspects of management that the CRM can’t fulfill at its core, and this is where CRM modules come in.

-The customer relationship management process starts from marketing and goes through sales and pre-sales support before conversion.
-And, once the customer buys, the focus shifts to customer success and retention.
+The customer relationship management process starts with marketing and goes through sales and pre-sales customer support before the conversion happens.
+And, once the customer makes the purchase, the focus shifts to customer success and retention.
 In this whole system, there are several moving parts.
-There is your website, conversion funnels, website modules (forms, meeting schedulers), emailing process, support process, and multiple departments taking part in all the action.
+There is your website, conversion funnels, website modules (forms, meeting schedulers, etc.), emailing strategy, support process, and multiple departments are involved throughout the buyer journey.
 CRMs cannot do it all.
 They try to.
 But, if you depend on it, you either pay more, get inferior 1st party modules, or get stuck in their walled garden.
 A CRM company will always try to do it all.
-They would provide their own forms, own emailing tools, own meeting schedulers, and everything you can wish for.
+They would provide their own forms, emailing system, meeting schedulers, and everything you can wish for.
 But, will they be as good as top products that are dedicated to functionality?
 Will the live chat software provided by your CRM be as functional as something like Intercom?

 This is why we have CRM modules.
 CRM modules are applications that work that connect with your CRM and enhance the value you generate from them.
 They might work independently or be something that solely works with the CRM.
 Most companies now use multiple applications, with small companies (up to 50 employees) using around 20-50 SaaS products and large companies (250+ employees) using over 100 applications.
 It would be beneficial for your sales and marketing operations to have a diversified pool of software that can work on their individual strengths.